ThatGuySam/vumbnail/examples/srcdoc-iframe-for-lighthouse/README.md

 The code can be kind of verbose so I've setup a simple Embed Builder you can use the generate the code from a YouTube or Vimeo URL:
 [Src Embed Builder](https://vumbnail.com/embed-builder)

-So without further due, here's the code:
+So without further ado, here's the code:

 [Open on CodePen](https://codepen.io/ThatGuySam/pen/rNpvrQg)